LEARNAcademy/warm-ups/review-and-discussion.md

 - Explain what a migration is and why you might use one.
 - What is ActiveRecord?
 - What is a route?
+- Using ActiveRecord associations, how would you describe the relationship between a person and social media accounts?
+A person and a social security number?
+- Name at least 3 kinds of ActiveRecord associations.
+- List all the routes created when you run `rails g resource ModelName`.
+- When would you use a model generator over and controller generator?
+- When would you use a resource generator over a model generator?